sfc-gh-akelkar/peds_hosp_ai_demo/Healthcare_Demo_Transformation_Summary.md

 # Healthcare Demo Transformation Summary
-**From Retail/Corporate Demo to Lurie Children's Hospital Pediatric Healthcare Demo**
+**From Retail/Corporate Demo to Pediatric Hospital Healthcare Demo**

 ## Overview

-I've successfully transformed the original Snowflake Intelligence demo from a retail/corporate focus to a comprehensive pediatric healthcare analytics solution specifically tailored for Lurie Children's Hospital.
-This transformation addresses their key use cases while maintaining HIPAA compliance and focusing on pediatric-specific healthcare scenarios.
+I've successfully transformed the original Snowflake Intelligence demo from a retail/corporate focus to a comprehensive pediatric healthcare analytics solution tailored for pediatric hospitals.
+This transformation addresses key healthcare use cases while maintaining HIPAA compliance and focusing on pediatric-specific healthcare scenarios.

 ## Key Changes Made